zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 - `rank`: the rank of this participant
 - `backend`: the backend to use, NCCL, MPI, or Ray Object Store (gRPC)

-Below I list a few proposals. **Note** the proposals are **very preliminary** and need extensive help and discussion among NumS, RayML and AnyScale developers to get into the right shape.
+Below I list a few API proposals. **Note** the proposals are **very preliminary** and need extensive help and discussion among NumS, RayML and AnyScale developers to get into the right shape.

-####  User APIs Proposal #1: mimicking torch.distributed
+####  User APIs Proposal #1: Basic APIs
 ```python
 # Example #1
 import ray